arirawr/blog/_posts/2014-12-28-newchallenge-3.markdown

 ######_Today:_ coffee, big breakfast, trying to stay away from people, coworking space, $1 pizza, wild crowdedness, ritzy commercialism, the quest for Starbucks, sore muscles, financial district aimless wandering, high-class accommodations, tinder

 ##Person
 This evening, I'm staying with the bright, young Jason, another Hackathon Hacker, who I learned dropped out of high school to work on his real estate startup.
-In his financial distract apartment, I got to see him work (an allnighter) with 2 monitors and 5 windows open.
+In his financial district apartment, I got to see him work (an allnighter) with 2 monitors and 5 windows open.
 This kid is going places.

 ##Food/Drink
 Spending the afternoon walking around in Manhattan makes you hungry.
 Nothing quite fills the void like $1 pizza - a New York City staple.
 It was surprisingly delicious, and left me satisfied for quite a while.
 I can't even imagine how good it would taste when drunk.